bacarpenter/build-class/README.md

 A Python script to take the repetitive work out of building Java classes.

-## Status

-Working! 😎 ✅

 ## Usage

 Make sure you have the rich package installed (`pip3 install -r requirements.txt`) then, run the builder wizard via `python3 buildClass.py` and follow the prompts.
+Alternatively, view it on online [here](https://repl.it/@bacarpenter/build-class)

 ## License